Cloud

 Use cases:

 Outgoing traffic of Cloud instances goes through Cloud NAT with stable IPs.
-All IPs are reservered exclusively on a per customer basis.
+All IPs are reserved exclusively on a per-customer basis.
+Those IPs are used by Sourcegraph Cloud to communicate directly with customer systems such as code hosts, authentication service, or SMTP service.

 For #ce teammates, please review above content and reach out to #cloud with sufficient context.

-For #cloud teammates, please run:
+For #cloud teammates, please run follow the operation dashboard.

 FAQ: Can customers restrict access to their Cloud instances to VPN-only/specific IP adddresses?